CDCgov/tostadas/docs/user-guide/installation.md

 2a.
 Install mamba

-❗ Note: If you have mamba installed in your local environment, skip ahead to step 3 ([Create and activate a conda environment](#3-create-and-activate-a-conda-environment))
+❗ Note: If you have mamba installed in your local environment, skip ahead to step 3.

 `curl -L -O https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh`